biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 ### Examples

-1. Deep Q-Network Agent with 2 hidden layers with 24 neurons each and rectified linear units as activation functions, trained for 5000 episodes.
+1. Deep Q-Network Agent with 2 hidden layers with 24 neurons each and rectified linear units as activation functions, trained for 5000 steps.

 https://github.com/biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/assets/50973445/ef366702-e83c-48d6-bae2-4f648b5fb358

-2. Deep Q-Network Agent with 2 hidden layers with 32 neurons each and rectified linear units as activation functions, trained for 50000 episodes.
+2. Deep Q-Network Agent with 2 hidden layers with 32 neurons each and rectified linear units as activation functions, trained for 50000 steps.

 https://github.com/biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/assets/50973445/fc57668f-783e-4e4e-9e20-8a0252a148f4

-As you can see, even with the same agent, different performance can be obtaining by increasing the number of neurons or the training episodes.
+As you can see, even with the same agent, different performance can be obtaining by increasing the number of neurons or the training steps.

 # Humanoid Project